-6. Finally, the inflatable seal can be re-inflated by turning the shut-off valve handle counterclockwise.
-Check the pressure gage on the inflatable seal regulator to see if the pressure is increasing to 10 psi.
+Finally, the inflatable seal can be re-inflated by turning the shut-off valve handle counterclockwise.
+Check the pressure gage on the inflatable seal regulator to see if the pressure is increasing to around 11 psi.
+Needle should point between the green indicator pegs.